javascript:;

 Long-term Care / Nursing Home

-Medicaid offers a broad set of services for those with special health care needs.
-Sometimes the best solution for a person with a severe disability or medically unstable condition is care in an institution such as a nursing home or, for people with mental retardation and/or developmental disabilities, an intermediate care facility (ICF-MR).
+Medicaid offers a broad range of services for individuals with special health care needs.
+In some situations, the most appropriate option for a person with a severe disability or medically unstable condition is care in an institutional setting, such as a nursing home or, for individuals with intellectual and/or developmental disabilities, an intermediate care facility (ICF-IDD).

-Nursing homes and ICF-MRs provide care for people who are unable to care for themselves at home and need help with daily activities like dressing, bathing, eating, grooming, and taking medicine.
+Nursing homes and ICF-IDDs provide care for people who cannot safely care for themselves at home and need assistance with daily activities, including dressing, bathing, eating, grooming, and taking medications

-The Ohio Long-Term Care Consumer Guide is available to help families find appropriate care settings based on specific needs.
+The Ohio Long-Term Care Consumer Guide is available to help individuals and families identify appropriate care settings based on their specific needs.

 There are also alternatives to institutional care.
 Medicaid has several programs for people with extensive care needs who would prefer to receive services in their home and community.